-My journey to befriending my body has been illuminating in that it happened in spite of working in the wellness industry for 20 years.
+My journey to befriending my body has been a wild ride and happened in spite of working in the wellness industry for 20 years.
 I had some serious unlearning to do; it took me a long time to realize that my body wasn’t a thing to control, rather, it was my life partner and my greatest resource.
-I have learned from depression, anxiety, burnout, mysterious conditions, surgery, years of disordered eating and pushing my body to exhaustion.
+I have learned from depression, anxiety, burnout, vertigo, mysterious conditions, surgery, years of disordered eating and pushing my body to exhaustion.
 No matter what curveballs life throws at me, my body is my constant companion.
 Do I still feel pain?
-Heck yes.
+Of course, I'm human.
 But before it used to derail me and now, it doesn’t.

 Training / Experience